-The Audit Committee of the Corporation consists of Messrs.
-Ian A. Bourne, David Goldman (Chairman), Claude Mongeau, Lawrence N. Stevenson and Mrs. E.A.
-Marcoux and P.A.
-Hammick.
+The Audit Committee of the Corporation consists of Mr. Ian A. Bourne, Mr. David Goldman (Chairman), Ms. Patricia A. Hammick, Ms. Edythe A. Marcoux, Mr. Claude Mongeau and Mr. Michael D. Parker.
 Each member of the Audit Committee is independent and none receives, directly or indirectly, any compensation from the Corporation other than for service as a member of the Board of Directors and its Committees.
-All members of the Audit Committee are financially literate, as this phrase is defined under National Instrument 52-110 (Audit Committees).
+All members of the Audit Committee are financially literate, as this phrase is defined under National Instrument 52-110 (Audit Committees) of the Canadian Securities Administrators' (the "CSA").
 In considering the criteria for determining financial literacy, the Board considers the ability of the director to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.